 The Acronym “KBA” stands for “Keratoconus Bi-Aspheric” which is a corneal GP for the diseased, post surgical and irregular eye.
 This revolutionary lens employs a high aspheric back surface throughout the posterior side of the lens to best align with the high asphericities seen in the keratoconic and abnormal eye.
 Then the front surface includes a compensating asphere to neutralize the high eccentricity on the back and create sharp vision for patients.
 This larger, 10.2mm diameter, bi-ashperic design is lens of first choice for the challenging corneas that present to the practice.

-Precision and Cardinal carry numerous keratoconus lenses.
+Precision carries numerous keratoconus lenses.
 Which product should I use on my irregular corneas when I need a corneal GP?

 Although we carry a wide range of irregular cornea options, our flagship product is the KBA Lens designed by John Mountford in Brisbane, Australia.
 The KBA uses a larger, 10.2mm standard diameter to decrease movement and increase comfort.
 It also uses an exceptionally high eccentricity to match the high rate of flattening seen in most keratoconic corneas.
 By matching the eccentricity of lens to the eccentricity of cornea, we create improved alignment, centration and comfort.
 We would recommend starting with this product first as it’s the one most likely to achieve success.